Big Sur Elopement and Wedding Photographer | Lynn Lewis Photography

 Making the Itinerary

 Once you've made your map, start thinking about the day to day itinerary.
 This is important because it helps you to see how ambitious your plan is and how much time you will have for each activity.
 Create an Excel sheet to write down your itinerary - here is an example below.
-Not all of our itineraries are this detailed, but this one for New Zealand had to be more detailed to account for long driving times.
-Because we also had some activities booked ahead of time, we needed to make sure that we'd be able to make it in time.

 Picture